heber-silva/CKA-Obsidian-Vault/Workloads/Pod Lifecycle/Container States.md

 - Configuration errors, such as incorrect environment variables or missing configuration files.
 - Resource constraints, where the container might not have enough memory or CPU to start properly.
 - Health checks failing if the application doesn't start serving within the expected time.
-- Container liveness probes or startup probes returning a `Failure` result as mentioned in the [probes section](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-probes).
+- Container liveness probes or startup probes returning a `Failure` result as mentioned in the [](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-probes).

 To investigate the root cause of a `CrashLoopBackOff` issue, a user can: